October 16th, 2018

 It had become quite warm by then and I was grateful for the change.
 For NOBOs, the climb out of Cajon Pass can be brutally hot.
 But I was instead trying to escape the cold of the higher elevations.
 The wind still had a little bite to it.
-Stellar caught up and we began to encounter all the trappings of civilization.
-We crossed over and under several train tracks.
-We marveled at how many trains there were and how many were double-stacked with containers.
-There is so much stuff coming in and out of LA through here.
-Then we crossed under the interstate.
-The traffic was crazy, but then I should be used to that after Miami.
+I crossed over and under several train tracks, marveling at how many trains there were and how many were double-stacked with containers.
+There was so much stuff coming in and out of LA through here.
+Then I crossed under the interstate.
+The traffic was crazy.

 I was then able to leave the trail and head for the nearby McDonalds.
 I ordered something based on how many calories I could get, then went to all the gas stations looking for batteries.
 No dice, so I hitched into Wrightwood.
 I was lucky to get a ride right away with Anita, a trail angel.
 She was already hosting 3 hikers that night, no doubt all people I knew.
 She dropped me off at the hardware store, where I was able to get my batteries and fuel.
 I went next door to the grocery to also get my resupply done.

 Getting back to the interstate took me 2 rides but it was fairly easy.
 I got to meet a nice couple Naya (from Chile) and Douglas, who were touring around SoCal with a giant dog.
 The dog went to town licking my ears from the backseat.
 I thought he might swallow me at one point.
-Stellar and The King were waiting back at the hotel room that we split.
-I did a bunch more errands then hit the hot tub.
+I split a hotel room with some other hikers, did a bunch more errands then hit the hot tub.
 It was a great way to finish a pretty efficient and productive day.